CavCed/Data-Analytics-Portfolio/SQL/Video Game Analysis/Full Analysis.md

 ![image](https://github.com/CavCed/Data-Analytics-Portfolio/assets/154090883/943e483c-f883-496f-bd20-cf795cd5799f)

-## Step 5: Results/Conclusion:
+## Step 5: Summary:

 ##### Regional sales

-a.)
-What are the sales trend throughout the years?

-b.)
-What year had the most sales?

-c.)
-What region has the most avergae sales per year?
-The least?

-d.)
-What percentage of sales in different regions account for global sales?

-e.)
-What are the top 5 most recent best-selling video games?
+- The sales of video games throughout the years can be seen increasing and one of the main factors contributing to this are new and updated platforms that allow gamers to have a better gaming experience.
+Peak years of sales can be seen from the years of 2006-2010 and then a slight decrease in sales.
+This can potentiall be due to new platoform moving to digital gaming which can be difficult to track the number of sales for a video game.

+- Throughout the years, there have been approximately 8820.36 million video games sold.
+On a regional scale, North America is responsible for majority of games sold (49%) followed by Europe (27%), Japan (15%), and other regions (9%) around the globe.

 ##### Genre distribution

 Based on analysis, action games were sold the most among any other gaming genre especially sports games, that ranked second, by more than 1000 games sold.
-With most game genres that are sold as action games, it is no suprise that they have the made the most sales globally selling 1722.88 sales.
+With most game genres that are sold as action games, it is no suprise that they have the made the most sales globally selling 1722.88 million sales.

 c.)
 How do genre preferences differ between North America, Europe, Japan, and other regions?